-Our Enrichment program encompasses all sports, clubs, activity days, tutoring, service learning, Community-based Instruction, Experientials, Owls' Nest, and Camp Franklin.
+Our Enrichment program encompasses all sports, clubs, activity days, tutoring, service learning, Community-based Instruction, Experientials, Owl's Nest, and Camp Franklin.
 Students who are active participants in our enrichment programming learn how to engage with their peers, develop communication skills and gain valuable experience in teamwork.
 We design all of our programming to be an enriching experience for our students by developing skills that cannot always be taught in the classroom.
 Franklin Enrichment programs are extremely popular, with more than half of the student body participating.

-Owls' Nest - EXTENDED DAY PROGRAM
+OWL'S NEST - EXTENDED DAY PROGRAM

-Before and after school, extended day programs are available every full-day school is in session.
+Before and after-school, extended day programs are available every full-day school is in session.
 The program provides a safe, fun, and productive environment for Franklin Academy students while their parents are at work.
-Owls' Nest consists of structured time for homework help, reading, playing games, STEAM-based activities, and relaxing.
-Reservations for Owls' Nest open on August 1, 2022.
+Owl's Nest consists of structured time for homework help, reading, playing games, STEAM-based activities, and relaxing.

-Owls' Nest is available from 7:00 am - 8:10 am and from 3:10 pm - 5:00 pm.
+Owl's Nest is available from 7:00 am - 8:00 am and from 3:30 pm - 5:00 pm.

 The rates are as follows: AM only \$15.00/day, PM only \$19.00/day, AM & PM \$25.00/day.
-Drop-in days are \$25.00/day, and an email or phone call to Amber Trapp at amber.trapp@franklinmn.org or 952-737-6925 is required.
-If you arrive after 5:00 pm for pickup, a late fee of \$5.00 will be accessed for the first 15 minutes and then after 15 minutes, \$1.00 per minute after that.
+Drop-in days are \$25.00/day, and an email or phone call to Chloe Herzog at chloe.herzog@franklinmn.org or 952-737-6925 is required.
+If you arrive after 5:00 pm for pickup, a late fee of \$15.00 will be accessed for the first 10 minutes.
+Anything over 10 minutes will be an extra \$1.00/ minute.

-You will be billed for Owls' Nest on Smart Tuition on the 1st of each month for the month prior to services, i.e. August will be billed on September 1st.
-In order to avoid a late fee, your pay schedule for Owls' Nest will follow your tuition billing cycle, i.e., August 5th for tuition billing would be the same time that you would pay for Owls' Nest.
-If you have questions and/or would like to make a reservation, please contact our Enrichment Program Manager or complete the following Google Form linked.
+You will be billed for Owl's Nest on Blackbaud on the 1st of each month for the month prior to services, i.e., August will be billed on September 1st.
+In order to avoid a late fee, your pay schedule for Owl's Nest will follow your tuition billing cycle, i.e., August 5th for tuition billing would be the same time that you would pay for Owl's Nest.
+If you have any questions, please contact Chloe Herzog at chloe.herzog@franklinmn.org.
+If you would like to register, please fill out the Registration Form.